Prologue - Out of nothing!

 All was good.

-This paradise they walked among was unrivalled in the cosmos, but still, it was missing something.
+This paradise they walked among was unrivalled in the cosmos, yet it was still missing something.
 The ancient brothers were lonely.
 They had been alone, just the two of them, for longer than they could have imagined, and the thought of sharing this glorious place with someone was ideal.
-So, they brought forth small extents of their vast power and split them off, making smaller versions of themselves.
+So, they brought forth small portions of their vast power and split them off, creating smaller, paler versions of themselves.
 Once again, Osar was wonderful at this.
 He created several of these new children in his image and gave them names.
 He called them the lesser gods.
 They called him Father.
 Six of these lesser gods did he create.
 Bazlin, Orthanel, Jaskier, Monatelle, Varandiel and Hormanus.
 And they were glorious.
-All unique to themselves but just as beautiful as their father.
+All unique to themselves, but just as beautiful as their father.

-Qwentas, not to be outdone, made copies of himself.
+Qwentas, not to be outdone, gave of himself to make his own lesser gods.
 Once again, he was unsuccessful in his attempts.
-His children, Ganvara, Braxious, Tacellen, and Hopptus, were like their father… all misshapen and wholly unique.
-He loved them no less.
-And the sons and daughters of Osar treated them with no hint of disdain.
+His children, Gnavara, Braxious, Tacellen, and Hopptus, were like their father… all misshapen and wholly unique.
+They were not lovely like the children of Osar, but he loved them no less.
+The sons and daughters of Osar treated them with no hint of disdain, as their father loved Qwentas despite his appearance, so did they, his children.
 They were one big happy family sharing their love in a fantastic paradise.

 All was good.